- Antisocial Behaviour Policy

 - Liaising closely with the police.

-- Engaging ASB Support Workers to act as liaison and information
+- Engaging ASB Support Workers to act as liaisons and information points for witnesses.

 - Using our officers as professional witnesses.